dlt-hub/dlt/docs/website/docs/walkthroughs/add-incremental-configuration.md

     | 1 | 1 | Alice | 2024-07-01 | 1721878309.021546 | tgyMM73iMz0cQg |
     | 2 | 2 | Bob | 2024-07-02 | 1721878309.021546 | 88P0bD796pXo/Q |

-4. Next, the "contact" table in the SQL source is updated—two new rows are added, and the row with `id = 2` is removed The updated data source ("contact" table) now presents itself as follows:
+4. Next, the "contact" table in the SQL source is updated—two new rows are added, and the row with `id = 2` is removed.
+The updated data source ("contact" table) now presents itself as follows:

     | id | name | created_at |
     | --- | --- | --- |